kushaldas/pyarti/docs/api.rst

         Verifies that the proxy is working.
 If we pass `blocking=True`, then for the next 30 seconds it will try to access the given URL and sleeps for 1 second in case it can not.
+        You can pass a different `url` value to verify against.

 Example usage